 The effect that academic research has on society, practice or policy is referred to as 'impact'.
 Conceptual impact occurs when research helps people to see something in a new way.
 Instrumental impact occurs when research findings help to change policies, recommendations and practices.
-The research conducted at Durham Parent-Infant Sleep Lab has both conceptual and instrumental impact, but it is easier to document examples of the latter than the former.
+The research conducted at the Durham Infancy & Sleep Centre has both conceptual and instrumental impact, but it is easier to document examples of the latter than the former.
 This page (and its sub-pages) provides links to examples of some of the impact our research has made.
-Most of these examples reference our research directly, while others do not, but the images and descriptions within them are clearly based on the findings of our research and can be linked directly to our publications by way of an interim source.
+Most of these examples reference our research directly, while others have a more convoluted impact pathway, but the images and descriptions within them are clearly based on the findings of our research and can be linked directly to our publications by way of an interim source.

 Influencing How We Think About Infant Sleep and Night-time Care

 These examples illustrate how our research is used to support an agenda for change regarding infant care, advice to parents, hospital policy and healthcare practice.